A Brief History of St John's Cathedral

 The Cathedral also maintains a small library of religious books in the Administration complex, which is available to anyone who is interested.
 Commentaries on new books are published in the Review from time to time.
 The library is in the charge of the Cathedral Librarian, a voluntary post.

 Music for the public has, for some time, featured in Cathedral life with regular weekly lunchtime concerts.
 Evening recitals of many kinds are held throughout the year, vocal or instrumental.

 Throughout the year, special services are held in the Cathedral to observe certain community occasions such as St John's Ambulance Sunday and Remembrance Sunday.
 Formerly, Aviation and Seafarers services were also held.

 Since its inception, the great majority of the services in the Cathedral have been conducted in English.
 Special Diocesan services have been conducted in Cantonese or Mandarin.
-Since January 1987 a regular service in Mandarin has been taking place on Sunday mornings at 10:30.
-The services in English comprise the early Communion service at 8 o'clock, the 9 o'clock Sung Eucharist, the 11:45 am Mattins followed by Holy Communion, and the 6:00 pm Evening Service.
+Since January 1987 a regular service in Mandarin has been taking place on Sunday mornings at 10:30 am.
+The services in English comprise the early Communion service at 8 o'clock, the 9 o'clock Sung Eucharist, the 11:45 am Holy Communion or Choral Mattins on second Sunday and the 6:00 pm Evening Service.
 During the week Holy Communion is celebrated every day in English except on Thursday when it is in Cantonese.
-On Sunday there is a service in Mandarin at 10:30am and Sung Eucharist at 2:00pm in Pilipino.
+On Sunday there is a service in Mandarin at 10:30 am and Sung Eucharist at 2:00 pm in Pilipino.